reflexive-communications/civi-zero/README.md

        ```
        extension.sh INSTALL_DIR EXTENSION_DIR EXTENSION_KEY

-       INSTALL_DIR:         Installation dir (the same dir as in the 1. step)
+       INSTALL_DIR:         Installation dir (the same dir where you installed in step #4)
        EXTENSION_DIR:       Dir that contains the extension
        EXTENSION_KEY:       Extension key (if key is the same as the dir name, this can be omitted)
        ```